namoopsoo/my-code-challenges/singletons/209-05-03-deepest-node.md

 ### Q
 Count nodes in a binary tree

-#### A breadth first search approach , to initially just print a tree...
+#### A depth first search approach , to initially just print a tree...
+* Just created this `map` based tree manually to use it...
 ```clojure
 (def tree {:id 1 :d 0 :l {:id 2 :d 1
                       :l {:id 3 :d 2